FHanus/SenseGlove-Robotics/scripts/README.md

 If you encounter any issues during the connection process, consider the following troubleshooting steps:

 Ensure your NOVA glove is charged and powered on.
 Verify that Bluetooth is enabled on your computer.
-    Confirm that the NOVA glove is in pairing mode.
+Confirm that the NOVA glove is in pairing mode (blue light blinking).
 Check that the SenseCom.x86_64 executable is in the correct location.
+Try the commands from the .sh file one by one to debug the potential local Bluetooth problems.